giuliopanda/op-bulk-image-resizer/README.txt

 Yes, when you are in the setting activate "Resize when images are uploaded"

 = What formats does it support? =
-It supports jpg and png formats in accordance with wordpress directives.
+It supports jpg, webp, (gif not animated) and png formats in accordance with wordpress directives.

 = Is it possible to decide not only the size but also the quality of the images? = Yes, you can decide whether to compress high, medium or low quality images.

 = Can I go back once resized? =
-No, the optimized images overwrite the original images so if you don't make a backup you can't go back.
+Yes if you haven't removed the original image.
+Otherwise no.

 = Can I decide which images to optimize? =
 Yes, you can select from the media library (list version) the images to be optimized, or use the hooks to extend the script.

 = How can I add a filter? =
-You can customize which images to optimize and how, through two filters
+You can customize which images to optimize and how, through 'op_bir_resize_image_bulk' filter.

+Example

 `<?php
 /**